IBUNHABIBU/final-capstone/README.md

 - User authentication
 - Create cars and display them to the carlist page
-- Create appointment and display to the list of appointment
+- Create appointments and display them to the list of appointments
 - SEO friendly url using slugify

 ## Version2 features